 What is Direct Cremation?

-Direct cremation is incredibly simple.
-It involves the funeral director taking a body into their care, completing the necessary paperwork.
-The cremation takes place at a time of the crematoriums choosing.
-There is no service, the ashes are returned to the family by the funeral director.
+The Direct Cremation service involves a funeral director taking a body into their care and completing the necessary paperwork.
+There is no option to view the deceased, there will be no service at the crematorium.
+Once the cremation has taken place ashes are returned to the family by the funeral director.

 Some facts about direct cremation:

-- Direct Cremation is not a standardized term, it is often called Simple Cremation.
+- Direct Cremation is not a standardized term.

 - Collection of the deceased

 - Return of the ashes (check with the funeral director)

 - Out of hours collection – Check with the funeral director

 - Dressing of the deceased

 - No ceremony or mourners at the crematorium.